This website uses cookies to improve your experience. Learn more » AGREE & CONTINUE

 Losses

-Losses made after 5th April 2025 will be treated the same as the losses of any other residential lettings business: they may only be set against the profits of the same business in the same year or in future years.
+• Losses made after 5th April 2025 are treated the same as the losses of any other residential lettings business: they may only be set against the profits of the same business in the same year or in future years.

 The end of the Furnished Holiday Letting (FHL) tax regime on 5th April 2025: With effect from 6th April 2025, all Furnished Holiday Lettings will be treated the same as any other residential letting business and all the benefits of an FHL will disappear.
 In the notes below we describe the transitional arrangements.